Stockbridge-Munsee Tribal Law Library

 (9) Forestry Staff will scale the timber or forest products.

 (10) On a case-by-case basis, some oak trees may be cut under this permit during the timeframe when normally barred under Section ENV.02.11(b).
-If a live oak tree is cut during the normal oak wilt bar timeframe, then the resulting oak stump must be burned, buried or chemically-treated within 48-hours of the tree being cut.
+If a live oak tree is cut during the normal oak wilt bar timeframe, then the resulting oak stump must be burned, buried, or treated with a pruning spray within 24-hours of the tree being cut.

 (e) FIREWOOD-FOR-SALE PERMIT.
 Adult enrolled members may obtain a permit to harvest and sell or trade firewood.

-(3) If permit is approved by the Tribal Council, then the Firewood-for-Sale Permit will be issued and managed by the Tribal Forester.
+(3) If permit is approved by the Tribal Council, then the Firewood-for-Sale Permit will be issued and managed by the Forest Manager.

 (4) A Firewood-for-Sale Permit is valid from March 15th until March 14th of the following year and is valid on Reservation lands.